 - When you get up to leave a restaurant, bar, café, bookstore and especially at a cashier counter, do a mental checklist of your belongings.
 Make sure to take your phone.
 Put everything away before you head out the door.
 Don’t walk down the street fumbling to put your wallet away.

 Some of these suggestions may seem really obvious or downright idiotic.
 But when you travel solo, no one has your back except you.

 What solo travel tips do you have to share?
 Please leave your comments below.
 Travel safe and travel happy.

-If these tips are helpful, please Pin and Save for other solo travelers!
+If these tips are helpful, please Pin and Save for other solo female travelers!